 By the time a student arrives at level 7, they should have been practicing stillness since their very first class!
 Students will learn how to manage their ‘fight or flight’ responses and to deal with panic before it starts to affect their ability to function.

 This is achieved by studying the traditional Qi Gong independently, and these practices are then transplanted back into combat and display fighting.
 At this stage, the focus of training is the development of one’s awareness, and the ability to tune out all irrelevant influences, distilling the mind to the immediate circumstance and environments both internally and externally.
-It is at this level that students are introduced to the classical Tai Ji sword forms!
 The syllabus includes:

 - Sitting Meditation